-filed for its upcoming IPO in late March, it provided the public with a glimpse behind the curtain, revealing how it sees itself, how it’s doing financially and, perhaps most interestingly, how many people actually use it.
+filed for an initial public offering in late March, it provided the public with a glimpse behind the curtain, revealing how it sees itself, how it’s doing financially and, perhaps most interestingly, how many people actually use it.

 The ultimate question for most social media platforms, nay “media-rich utilities”, is how many people actually use it.
-In Pinterest’s case that’s 265 million people, putting it ahead of Snapchat but behind Twitter, Instagram and of course Facebook.
-As opposed to Twitter
+In Pinterest’s case that is now 300 million people, putting it close behind Twitter when it last reported that metric in Q1 2019.
+As opposed to the latter

-however, Pinterest’s user base is still growing at a decent pace.
-In the past year alone, the company added 51 million monthly active users, mainly thanks to strong international growth.
+, Pinterest’s user base is still growing at a decent pace, however.
+Between Q2 2018 and Q2 2019, the company added 69 million monthly active users, mainly thanks to strong international growth.